 Consider a sensor network localization example from \cite{Ihler} where the goal is to search for unknown sensor locations using noisy distance data.
 There are 6 sensors scattered on a two-dimensional plane and the location of 4 of them is unknown.
 Let $x^\top_k = (x_{k1}, x_{k2})$ denote the co-ordinates of the $k^{\text{th}}$ sensor, and $y_{ij}$ denote the Euclidean distance between the $i^{\text{th}}$ and $j^{\text{th}}$ sensors.
 The variable $w_{ij}$ is 1 if the distance between $x_i$ and $x_j$ is observed and zero otherwise.
 The complete model is

 and

 We borrow the simulation setup of \cite{Tak_2018}.
 For each unknown location, assume a diffuse bivariate Gaussian prior with mean $(0, 0)^{\top}$ and covariance matrix $10^2 \times I_2$.
-The 8-dimensional posterior distribution of $(x_1, x_2, x_3, x_4)$ is highly multimodal. \cite{Tak_2018} employed a Metropolis-within-Gibbs approach and use the RAM proposal for the update of each of the four locations, yielding four accept-reject steps, one of each location.
+The 8-dimensional posterior distribution of $(x_1, x_2, x_3, x_4)$ is highly multimodal. \cite{Tak_2018} employed a Metropolis-within-Gibbs approach and use the RAM proposal for the update of each of the four locations, yielding four accept-reject steps, one for each location.
 For each location, the proposal distribution, $s$, is a random-walk bivariate normal with covariance matrix $1.08 I_2$.
-Coding implementations of their RAM algorithm is available via their official code submission.
-For equal comparison, we employ the same scheme, replacing the auxiliary variable Metropolis-Hastings scheme with the two-coin Barkers scheme.
-We first implement both auxiliary variable and Bernoulli factory chains for a single run for length $10^6$ and a thinned plot of the samples are in Figure~\ref{fig:sensors-both}.
-Both methods seems to have jumped modes reasonably well.
+Coding implementations of their RAM algorithm are available via their official code submission.
+For equal comparison, we employ the same scheme, replacing the auxiliary variable Metropolis-Hastings scheme with the two-coin Barker's scheme.
+We first implement both auxiliary variable and Bernoulli factory chains for a single run for length $10^6$ and a thinned plot of the samples is in Figure~\ref{fig:sensors-both}.
+Both methods seem to have jumped modes reasonably well.

 In Tables~\ref{tab:RAM_loops} and \ref{tab:RAM_multiess_table}, we quantitatively compare the performance of the two methods by replicating chains of length $2 \times 10^5$, 100 times.
 First, we note that the Bernoulli factory and auxiliary variable computational burdens are quite similar, with the auxiliary variable sampler being marginally slower.
 The effective sample size is estimated using the methods of \cite{vats2019multivariate} implemented in the \texttt{R} package \texttt{mcmcse} \citep{mcmcse}.
-As expected, Barkers algorithm is slightly less statistically efficient, however the availability of choosing asymmetric $s$ in Bernoulli factory implementations will provide a lot more flexibility to users.
+As expected, Barker's algorithm is slightly less statistically efficient.